Ranvirkgpian/college-project/README.md

 - **Total cost** for the full test run
 - **Average cost per query**

 This lets you compare models not just on performance, but on price efficiency.
-Both appear in the terminal output and the dashboard.

 ---